pulp-platform/hwpe-doc/protocols.rst

 accelerators, and specifically of cluster-coupled HWPEs.
 This document focuses on the specific signal names used within HWPEs and in the reference implementation of HCI IPs.
-HCI-Core supports does not support bursts, but it supports in-order multiple outstanding transactions in a similar fashion to HWPE-MemDecoupled.
+HCI-Core does not support bursts, but it supports in-order multiple outstanding transactions in a similar fashion to HWPE-MemDecoupled.
-Differently from HWPE-Mem, HCI-Core uses a two signal *handshake* but also includes a special `lrdy` signal to support load response backpressure.
+Differently from HWPE-Mem, HCI-Core uses a two signal *handshake* but also includes an `lrdy` signal to support load backpressure on the response phase.
 HCI-Core carries two phases, a *request* and a *response*.
 HCI-Core signals have parametric width; :numref:`hci_parameters` reports the parameters used by the HCI IPs; while :numref:`hci_signals` reports the signals